 - eBook on how create a business in your city

-- PDF of your relocation guide
+- PDF of your relocation guide or community resource guide

 - How to promote their business for Small Business Saturday